hyz-courses/CISC3014-IR-and-WebSearch-Project/README.md

 ## Rotten Tomatoes
-$emsp; Rotten Tomatoes is a review-aggregation website for film and television in the U.S.
+&emsp; Rotten Tomatoes is a review-aggregation website for film and television in the U.S.
 It has its own ranking system of movies, with three tiers: Certified Fresh, Fresh, and Rotten.
 The goal of our project is to extract the main content of top 100+ list from RT, then make a query searcher based on the plot twists using TF-IDF model.